atomisthq/docs/docs/developer/config.md

 Atomist IDs of the workspaces where you want to run your team SDMs.
 If you want to change the API key or add/remove workspaces, you can edit this file directly.

-The configuration values in the `atomist.config.ts` file will override those from your user configuration.
+The configuration values in your `index.ts` file will override those from your user configuration.

+For the full list of configuration sources, see the [API doc][configuration-apidoc].

 [prereq]: prerequisites.md (Atomist SDM Prerequisites)
 [lifecycle]: #client-lifecycle (Atomist SDM Lifecycle)
+[configuration-apidoc]: https://atomist.github.io/automation-client/modules/_lib_configuration_.html#loadconfiguration (API doc for loadConfiguration)

 ## Project root